hotire/spring-hexagonal-architecture/README.md

 Having a single responsibility lets us evolve our domain objects without having to take external dependencies in regard

+## Use Cases

+A use case in this sense is a class that handles everything around, well, a certain use case

+비즈니스 로직을 처리하기 위한 클래이다.

+The code contains all the business rule validations and logic that are specific

 ## Input and Output Ports

 The domain objects and use cases are within the hexagon, i.e. within the core of the application.